-Interoperability testing of KCOM was completed with successful results excepting the limitation and observation below:
+Interoperability testing of Gold Line Telemanagement was completed with successful results with limitation and observation below:

-Multiple "481 Call Leg/Transaction Does Not Exist" SIP messages are generated for transfer scenarios - This is essentially a race condition.
-For example, after the REFER for a transfer is sent by Avaya, KCOM sent Notify and also sent BYE right after that for the call leg going away.
-Then, when Avaya sent BYE to KCOM, KCOM responds with a "481 Call Leg/Transaction Does Not Exist".
-The transfer calls were not impacted and still worked well.
+Multiple "481 Call Leg/Transaction Does Not Exist" SIP messages are generated for transfer/conference scenarios.
+This is essentially a race condition.
+For example, after the REFER for a transfer is sent, both parties send a BYE for the call leg going away.
+When Avaya receives another BYE from Gold Line, it responds with a "481 Call Leg/Transaction Does Not Exist" (since each party has already sent its own BYE for that call leg).
+The transfer/conference calls were not impacted and still worked well.